 At all times, construction costs must remain reasonable and consistent with market costs at the time and place of construction.
-NCORR uses an internal team of experts to determine that construction costs are reasonable and necessary and uses this data to conduct an evaluation of the cost or price of a product or service.
+NCORR uses the service of a third-party construction management firm to assist in determining that construction costs are reasonable and necessary and uses this data to conduct an evaluation of the cost or price of a product or service.
 The primary mechanism for these cost controls is the use of Xactimate, an industry standard construction cost estimating tool used by NCORR and its vendors to determine that construction costs are reasonable.

 Some projects, such as infrastructure projects or larger multi-family projects, do not have clearly defined items in the Xactimate software.
 For these projects, NCORR will perform independent cost estimates prior to project start and evaluate the cost using a cost or price analysis when bids or proposed construction costs are received.
 NCORR will use qualified third parties to determine that costs are necessary and reasonable for the completion of the intended project.
 The requirement that costs remain reasonable extends to potential change orders.
-Ensuring that construction costs are reasonable is a part of the NCORR Procurement Manual.
+Ensuring that construction costs are reasonable is a part of the NCORR Procurement

+Manual.
 Note that per 2 CFR § 200.317, Subrecipients utilizing Program funds must follow all procurement guidelines contained in 2 CFR §§ 200.318-327.